godisreal/CrowdEgress/README.md

 How-To(Version 2.0): python ui.py --> user interface (GUI) --> select input files --> visulize geometry settings --> start simulation

-When GUI screen is activated, please select the input files for the simulation.
-Users can optionally use .fds file to create the compartment geometry, and the pedestrian features are described in .csv file.
-If both .csv and .fds files are presented, the compartment structure will be created by using .fds file.
-If .fds file is omitted, the compartment geometry is described in .csv file.
-Please take a look at the examples for details.
+(1) When tkinter window (GUI) is activated, please select the input files for simulation.
+Choose .csv file for evac input data.
+Users can optionally use .fds file to create the compartment geometry, and the pedestrian features must be described in .csv file.
+If .fds file is omitted, the compartment geometry should be described in .csv file.
+Please take a look at the user guide and examples for details.

-When pygame screen is activated, press certain keys to adjust the display features:
+(2) When pygame screen is activated, press certain keys to adjust the display features:
 Use pageup/pagedown to zoom in/zoom out the entities.
 Use space key to pause the simulation.
 Use arrows to move the entities vertically or horizonally in screen.

+(3) There are currently two examples in the repo.
+Please execute run.bat in the subfolders to run the example.
+The examples are run by using non-gui method.
+Users can also learn how to write the .csv files from the examples.

 The program mainly consists of four components: User Interface, Simulation Core, Data Tool, Visualization Tool.